Paper airplane icon

 The Old Treasury building near Parliament is a great free museum in Melbourne, which chronicles the history and development of Melbourne and is also a beautiful building in its own right.

-The ANZ Banking Museum is another stunning place to visit with interesting history on display.
-The Australian Centrefor the Moving Image also has many free and paid-for exhibitions and is located in Federation Square, so plenty of arty things to keep you busy when you’re backpacking in Melbourne.
+The Australian Centre for the Moving Image also has many free and paid-for exhibitions and is located in Federation Square, so plenty of arty things to keep you busy when you’re backpacking in Melbourne.

 Free galleries to visit also include The Ian Potter Museum of Art and The Ian Potter Centre: NGV Australia, which have many Aboriginal pieces in their permanent collection.